rioki/www.rioki.org/_posts/2012-09-11-iteration-plan-of-doom.md

 until I got sick last week.
 This is just a hobby so no big deal, but it made me think about the "modern" planing methods.

-In my organisational unit at Siemens, we are trying to "agile up" out development process.
+In my organisational unit at Siemens, we are trying to "agile up" our development process.
 It is done under the banner Lean, but it is the same critter, with a different fur color.
 We now have User Stories here, Iterations there and Kanban everywhere.
 To a certain degree I am really happy that we are removing (some)